isobelth/image_quantification/Quantification_of_Basement_Membrane_Disorganisation_in_Acini/Quantifying_Protein_Polarisation_in_Acini_README.md

-# Quantifying BM Breakdown

-Category: 3D, Fluorescent
-On Github?: No

 ## Quantifying Protein Polarisation in Acini

 This code was developed to quantify the distribution of a basement membrane protein (laminin) from the exterior of an acinar cellular aggregate and show loss of polarisation in certain experimental conditions.
 However, it can be used to quantify the distribution of any intensity image compared to a cellular aggregate.